KAVYADESHINI/Music_analysis/README.md

 **📌 Use Cases**
-User behavior analysis for music streaming platforms Improving recommendation systems
+User behavior analysis for music streaming platforms, Improving recommendation systems,
-Identifying app usability or technical issues
-Learning end-to-end ML deployment with Streamlit
+Identifying app usability or technical issues, Learning end-to-end ML deployment with Streamlit.

 **📝 Future Enhancements**
-Add probability scores for predictions
+Add probability scores for predictions,
-Improve feature engineering
+Improve feature engineering,
-Deploy on Streamlit Community Cloud
+Deploy on Streamlit Community Cloud,
-Integrate real-time user data
+Integrate real-time user data.

 **🙌 Acknowledgements**
-Streamlit for rapid ML app deployment
+Streamlit for rapid ML app deployment,
-Scikit-learn & XGBoost for model development
+Scikit-learn & XGBoost for model development.

 **⭐ If you like this project, give it a star on GitHub!**